apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**'Help is not on the way': Adams despondent after DC trip**
+**Humanitarian crisis worsens in Gaza as Israel-Hamas war intensifies**

-You can read more about it [here](https://www.politico.com/news/2023/12/08/mayor-eric-adams-dc-trip-00130859).
+You can read more about it [here](https://www.cnn.com/middleeast/live-news/israel-hamas-war-gaza-news-12-08-23/index.html).

 ## Requirements
 - Python 3.8